henryfash/henryfash/README.md

 - 👋 Hi, I’m @henryfash.
-I'm a Data Analyst
+I'm a Data Engineer
-- 👀 I’m interested in Data Analytics, Machine Learning and NLP
+- 👀 I’m interested in Data Engineering, Data Analytics, Database Management, Cloud Computing and Machine Learning
-- 🌱 I’m currently learning Neural Network and CNN
+- 🌱 I’m currently learning ETL processes, Database Management and Story telling with Dashboard
-- 💞️ I’m looking to collaborate on Data Analytics and Data science project
+- 💞️ I’m looking to collaborate on Data Analytics and Data Engineering project
-- 📫 How to reach me: <a href ="https://linkedin.com/in/henryfash" target="_blank">linkedin.com/in/henryfash </a>
+- 📫 How to reach me: <a href ="https://linkedin.com/in/henryfash" target="_blank">linkedin </a>

 <!---
 henryfash/henryfash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.